galaxyproject/training-material/faqs/galaxy/troubleshooting_cluster_failure.md

 ---
 title: Understanding 'canceled by admin' or cluster failure error messages
-area: analysis
+area: troubleshooting
 box_type: tip
 layout: faq
 contributors: [jennaj, garimavs]
 ---

 The initial error message could be:
 <pre>
 This job failed because it was cancelled by an administrator.
 Please click the bug icon to report this problem if you need help.